-- 1. The Owner shall be responsible for the elimination or isolation of all cross connections on his premises. - 2.
-The Owner, after having been informed by a letter from the Utility, shall at his expense, install, maintain, and test, or have tested, any and all backflow preventers on his premises. - 3.
-The Owner shall correct any malfunctions of the backflow preventer which is revealed by periodic testing. - 4.
-The Owner shall inform the Utility of any proposed or modified cross connections and also any existing cross connections of which the Owner is aware but has not been found by the Utility. - 5.
-The Owner shall not install a by-pass around any backflow preventer unless there is a backflow preventer of the same type on the by-pass.
-Owner shall not tamper with backflow devices. - 6.
-The Owner shall install backflow preventers in a manner approved by the Utility.

-- 7. The Owner shall install only backflow preventers approved by the Division. - 8.
-Any Owner having a private well or other private water source, must have a permit if the well or source is cross connected to the Utility's system.
+- 1. The Property Owner shall be responsible for the elimination or isolation of all cross-connections on his premises. - 2.
+The Property Owner, after having been informed by a letter from the Utility, shall at his expense, install, maintain, and test, or have tested, any and all backflow preventers on his premises. - 3.
+The Property Owner shall correct any malfunctions of the backflow preventer which are revealed by periodic testing. - 4.
+The Property Owner shall inform the Utility of any proposed or modified cross-connections and also any existing cross-connections of which the Property Owner is aware but was not found by the Utility. - 5.
+The Property Owner shall not install a by-pass around any backflow preventer unless there is a backflow preventer of the same type on the by-pass.
+Property Owners shall not tamper with backflow devices. - 6.
+The Property Owner shall install backflow preventers in a manner approved by the Utility. - 7.
+The Property Owner shall install only backflow preventers approved by the Division. - 8.
+Any Property Owner having a private well or other private water source, must have a permit if the well or source is cross connected to the Utility's system.
 Permission to cross connect may be denied by the Utility.
-The Owner may be required to install a backflow preventer at the service entrance if a private water source is maintained, even if it is not cross connected to the Utility's system. - 9.
-In the event the Owner installs plumbing to provide potable water for domestic purposes which is on the Utility's side of the backflow preventer, such plumbing must have its own backflow preventer installed.
+The Property Owner may be required to install a backflow preventer at the service entrance if a private water source is maintained, even if it is not cross connected to the Utility's systems.

+9. In the event the Property Owner installs plumbing to provide potable water for domestic purposes, such plumbing must have its own backflow preventer installed if this plumbing is on the Utility's side of the backflow preventers.

-VII DEGREE OF HAZARD
+VII.
+DEGREE OF HAZARD

-The Utility recognizes the threat to the public water system arising from cross connections.
+The Utility recognizes the threat to the public water system arising from cross-connections.
 All threats will be classified by degree of hazard and will require the installation of approved backflow prevention devices.

-VIII EXISTING IN-USE BACKFLOW PREVENTION DEVICES
+VIII.
+EXISTING IN-USE BACKFLOW PREVENTION DEVICES